Dooboofloo/CS6304-Big-Data-Project/README.md

 The model is trained on a merged dataset consisting of:

 - **UK National Electricity Consumption (2009–2024)**
-  Hourly electricity usage in megawatts (MW)
+  Half-hourly electricity usage in megawatts (MW)

 - **UK Met Office Historic Weather Data**
   - Max / Min / Avg temperature